-Figure 2.1 Historic GHG emissions, separated into emissions included in the EU ETS and emissions covered by ESD.
+Figure 2.1 Historic GHG emissions910, separated into emissions included in the EU ETS and emissions covered by ESD1011.
 ESD trajectory 2013 - 2020 and the Swedish national targets under the Swedish climate policy framework.
-The Climate targets include include possibilities to attain parts of the targets through supplementary measures visualized in the figure.Such measures may be used to achieve up to 8 per cent of the 2040 target.
-For the long-term target such measures can be used for the remaining reductions down to zero.
+The Climate targets include include possibilities to attain parts of the targets through supplementary measures visualized in the figure.
+Such measures may be used to achieve up to 8 per cent of the 2030 target and 2 per cent of the 2040 target.
+For the long-term target such measures can be used for the remaining reductions down to zero11.